 Definition of nut straight draw

-To use our example above, since we have a 50% equity against a hand as strong as top pair top kicker, it will be imperative to play the hand aggressively.
+To use our example above, since we have 50% equity against a hand as strong as top pair top kicker, it will be imperative to play the hand aggressively.
 By making life difficult for our opponent, we increase the profitability of the hand.
-Even if he folds only 25% of the time, that's huge!
+Even if he only folds 25% of the time, that's huge!
 The 25% of the time he folds is our profit.
 The rest of the time, we win and lose 50% of the time.
-An aggressive approach is preferable, especially if you are out of position.
+An aggressive approach is best, especially if you are out of position.